 How to Watch Sunday Night Football

 The Sunday Night Football game airs on NBC at 8:20 pm ET with the pregame Football Night in America show beginning at 7 pm ET.
 The broadcast team is veterans Al Michaels and Cris Collinsworth with Michelle Tafoya on the sidelines.

-The games are set for the first half of the season, but the NFL and its TV partners can use flex scheduling to change the SNF matchup to a “better” game in November and December.
-The Week 17 Jan.
-3, 2021 game is listed as TBA and will likely be whatever game has the biggest playoff impact.
+The games are set for the first half of the season, but the NFL and its TV partners can use flex scheduling to change the SNF match up to a “better” game in November and December.

 Since this is such a high-profile game each week, the public betting usually moves the line.
 Look at the line on the Sunday night or Monday morning before and see what you like.
-Then if the line starts to move in your favor, wait until closer to kickoff.
+Then if it starts to move in your favor, wait until closer to kickoff.

-With SNF being in its own time slot with usually the biggest ratings of the week, the game gets more attention.
-If the line changes more than you like, wait until the game starts and make an in-game bet.
+With Sunday Night Football being in its own time slot with usually the biggest ratings of the week, the game gets more attention.
+If the line changes more than you like, wait until the game starts and make an in-game wager.
 This is a good strategy if the favorite falls behind and becomes an underdog, especially at home.

 Of course, always follow the latest news on injuries, coach changes, weather forecasts, and other important factors that could turn all Sunday Night Football predictions upside down.